 Illuminance Converter

-Free Illuminance Converter — Convert Lux, Foot-Candles & More Instantly
+Free Illuminance Converter — Convert Lux, Foot-Candles, Phot & Millilux Instantly

 Convert illuminance between any units instantly with OmniConverter's free online illuminance converter.
-Supports lux (lx), foot-candles (fc), phot (ph), millilux (mlx), and nox (nx).
-Whether you're a photographer calculating exposure, a lighting designer meeting building standards, an architect specifying workspace lighting, or a safety inspector checking minimum light levels, our converter gives you accurate results in seconds.
+1 lux equals 1 lumen per square meter, and 1 foot-candle equals 10.764 lux.
+Supports lux, foot-candles, phot, millilux, and nox.
+Whether you're a photographer calculating exposure, a lighting designer meeting building standards, or a safety inspector checking minimum light levels, our converter gives you accurate results.

 How It Works